 As you can see the case hardening is a consistent grey coloured granular powder.

 The first job that needed case hardening were the surfaces of the sliding beams for my steam engine turned gas engine.
-This image shows the 2 sets of upper and lower beams laying on the furnace hearth ready to be heated up to 850-900°C.
+This image shows the 2 sets of upper and lower beams laying on the furnace hearth (an easy to make hearth using stove bricks) ready to be heated up to 850-900°C.

 I put some of the case hardening compound into a ceramic dish that I have and then placed each of the heated parts into the compound in turn and moved them around in the powder.
 There is quite a lot of fumes from this and I would recommend good ventilation.

 I covered the parts in the dish with a metal plate to both keep the heat in for longer and to reduce any chance of the material combusting – which apparently it can.